 The Persecution Of German Jews

 In 1933 Adolf Hitler became Germany’s Chancellor.
 He had gained power thanks to a heady brew of violence, funnelled discontent, grand promises, theatre and chicanery.
+Once in government he used the power of the state to undermine democratic institutions and to lay the foundations of an authoritarian dictatorship.
 An important element of his power-winning strategy was to focus Germans’ angry post-war frustrations on attacking scapegoats, on attacking minorities like the Communists and the Jews.
 Hitler didn’t invent Anti-Semitism, but he was to give it a unique virility, energy and purpose.
 Ultimately, he dedicated the power and reach of the Nazi State to the pursuit of his fantasy of a Jew-free world.
 It was to prove a deadly ambition and the Jews an easy target.

 At first Hitler contented himself with using the SA, the Storm Troopers or Brown Shirts, to mount a noisy and nasty campaign against them.
 The Nazi newspaper, the Volkischer Beobachter, ran endless articles attacking Jews and individual attacks on Jews and their businesses grew.
 Later, after 1933, this situation worsened until, by 1935, German Jews faced legal persecution enshrined in the Nuremburg Laws.
 These, for example, deprived Jews of their German citizenship and increasingly isolated them from normal life by forbidding any social intercourse between Jews and non-Jews or Aryans.
 As a consequence, life for most Jews steadily worsened after 1935.
 On November 7th, 1938, a young Jew, furious at the treatment meted out to his family in Germany, shot dead a diplomat at the German embassy in Paris.
 By the 10th Joseph Goebbels had unleashed an organised attack on German Jews as a punishment.